 With the recent attention paid to “the industry” and its pernicious influence on #menswear blogging (which, if you’ll recall, I mentioned as the primary reason I took a blogging hiatus about a month ago [ed. note: not that I’m trying to suggest I’m ahead of the curve… oh wait, no that’s…

-Anonymous asked: tips on hair products for medium length hair?
+Anonymous said: tips on hair products for medium length hair?

 Sorry, I wouldn’t know where to start.